z-prize/prize-mobile-msm/README.md

 does need to be shared with the judging team, who will compile the application from source following the same procedure as will be used for the final submission.

-For the submission, please send and email to the judging team with the source code, build instructions, and documentation of optimization techniques used.
+For the submission, please send an email to the judging team with the source code, build instructions, and documentation of optimization techniques used.
 Sharing a git repository endpoint, or an archive (e.g. `.tar.gz` or `.zip`) are two acceptable options for sharing source code and documentation.
 Please include your team name with the submission.
 Once your submission has been evaluated, the judging